New! ForwardChess for Ipad!

 retiThe Modern Reti.
 An Anti-Slav Repertoire

-by Alexander Delchev, 212 pages
+by Alexander Delchev, 212 pages Available for Ipad and Android

 This book presents a repertoire against 1...d5, based on the Reti: 1.Nf3 d5 2.c4 when Delchev considers both 2...c6 and 2...e6.
 It offers mostly original analysis and examines plans and variations that have never been covered so far.
 The book follows Chess Stars trademark structure with 3 chapters in every part.
 Read the "Main Ideas" sample of Part 8 below.
 You'll also find the Intro, Contents and Index of Variations.